bonnie/slides/slidev/2024-07-30-that-rsc/pages/03-chain-of-comms/03-where-react-runs.md

 <v-clicks>

 - it matters!
-- run on server: no re-renders
+- run only on server: no re-renders
 - run on client: no db queries
   - need to make separate API call